 Train from Haputale to Kandy

 I keep mentioning this very often, train journeys in Sri Lanka are definitely not worth missing.
 The most popular one is from Ella to Kandy; I covered this on my first visit to Sri Lanka last year.
 This time I took a train from Haputale to Kandy; this has been so far the best journeys I have been in.
-Train passes through Horton plains National park, the dense forest & water falls that looks like milk has been poured from the sky, Heaven is all I could say!
+The train passes through Horton plains National park, the dense forest & waterfalls that looks like milk has been poured from the sky, Heaven is all I could say!

-Another famous thing to do in Haputale is to go on Tea Tours, I didn’t go on this as I come from a place who is one of the largest producer in itself & have attended many such tours 🙂 Mr. MBC Premalal can take you around, he is a retired post master who is now riding a Tuk Tuk to fund his children’s education, he can be reached at 0710594189.
+Another famous thing to do in Haputale is to go on Tea Tours, I didn’t go on this as I come from a place who is one of the largest producers in itself & have attended many such tours 🙂 Mr. MBC Premalal can take you around, he is a retired postmaster who is now riding a Tuk Tuk to fund his children’s education, he can be reached at 0710594189.